-This case study involves a university that advertised the job of a teaching fellow.
-It was advertised as subject to a Disclosure and Barring Service check.
+This case study involves a university that advertised a teaching fellow post, subject to a standard or enhanced Disclosure and Barring Service check.

 A teaching position in a university is not on the list of exempted professions in the Rehabilitation of Offenders Act (Exceptions) Order 1975.
 This sets out which jobs (e.g. doctors, nurses, school teachers) are excluded from the protections of the original Rehabilitation of Offenders Act 1974 (ROA) and where employers are entitled to ask about spent convictions as well as unspent convictions.